You Got F'd in the A: Plot

-Stan goes out to find the town's best dancers: Michael, the leader of the goth kids' gang (who only agrees to do so after the others dismiss the dance contest as too conformist, thus showing he is non-conformist enough to refuse to conform to even his fellow goths); an Asian kid named Yao, who is a Dance Dance Revolution expert (yet he claims that cannot dance without the machine, a pastime he perceives as stupid); and Mercedes, the manager of Raisins (as Michael insists they need a girl on their team or everyone will think they are "fags").
+Stan goes out to find the town's best dancers: Michael, the leader of the goth kids' gang (who only agrees to do so after the others dismiss the dance contest as too conformist, thus showing he is non-conformist enough to refuse to conform to even his fellow goths); an Asian kid named Yao, who is a Dance Dance Revolution expert (yet he claims that he cannot dance without the machine, a pastime he perceives as stupid); and Mercedes, a server at Raisins (as Michael insists they need a girl on their team or everyone will think they are "fags").
 Needing a fifth member, Mercedes suggests Butters, who was once the state tap-dancing champion.
 However, when they ask him to join, Butters is stunned and runs away screaming.

 It is revealed through flashback two years prior that Butters' shoe flew off during the national Tap-Dancing Finals, hit a stage light in the rafters, and led to an extremely gruesome chain of events that left eight people in the audience dead.
 (Butters later learns to his horror from Stan that the total death count was actually 11, because one woman was pregnant and two family members killed themselves after the tragedy.)
 This all happened to the upbeat (and risqué) tune of "I've Got Something in My Front Pocket for You".
 Butters flatly refuses to participate in the show, even after further pressing, so the team has to settle for a dancing duck named Jeffy from a local farm.
 Jeffy has not danced to any songs other than those about drug use and domestic violence played by the farmer, all to extensively modified lyrics of the song "The Crawdad Song".

-On the day of the performance, Jeffy's ankle gets sprained during practice.
+On the day of the performance, Jeffy sprains his ankle during practice.
 The team looks likely to be forced to forfeit, as competition rules require a mandatory five members.
 However, Butters suddenly arrives in his tap-dancing outfit just in time, allowing the kids to perform.
 However, during the performance, Butters' shoe flies off again and hits a stage light, causing the rafter to fall on and kill the entire Orange County team along with their coach.
 Although Butters is horrified by this, the South Park team wins by default, and a bloodstained, screaming and horribly traumatized Butters is carried off and hailed as a hero.